News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 In addition, if you subscribe to a cable or similar TV service provider, the movie should be available to rent for a similar price through most video-on-demand services (on your set-top box), via providers including Bell, Rogers, Cogeco, SaskTel, Shaw, Telus, and Vidéotron.

 I'm seeing ads promoting this movie on HBO Max.
-Can't I watch it there, or on Crave in Canada?
+Could have I watched it there, or on Crave in Canada?

 In the U.S., The Conjuring: The Devil Made Me Do It is part of Warner Bros.'
 "Same Day Premieres" distribution model for late 2020 and 2021 releases which began with Wonder Woman 1984, and continued with films like Godzilla vs. Kong, in which WB theatrical films have a day-and-date release on co-owned streaming service HBO Max, and are then made available for streaming for no extra charge to subscribers on that service for 31 days after release.

-However, this streaming release does not apply in Canada, or in most of the rest of the world for that matter, where HBO Max is not available.
+However, this particular streaming release did not apply in Canada, or in most of the rest of the world for that matter, where HBO Max is not available.

-That said, as a Warner Bros. release, The Conjuring 3 will be covered by a "pay-1" output deal that sends the studio's first-run films to Crave (with Movies + HBO, i.e. the version of Crave that costs about $20 per month), several months after their theatrical runs.
-In normal circumstances, WB films are made available to Crave about 8-10 months after theatrical release, but given that this schedule moved up for films starting with WW84 (which arrived on Crave in late May, about five months after release), there's a strong possibility of a similar release for The Devil Made Me Do It, which could be as soon as October 2021 (but don't be surprised if it's a few months later).
+That said, as a Warner Bros. release, The Conjuring 3 is covered by a "pay-1" output deal that sends the studio's first-run films to Crave (with Movies + HBO, i.e. the version of Crave that costs about $20 per month), several months after their theatrical runs.
+In normal circumstances, WB films are made available to Crave about 8-10 months after theatrical release, but Crave subsequently confirmed that, as with other recent WB films like WW84, it would be available on Crave just a few months later – on October 29.